Reggie Attache

-Reginald Edward Attache (February 5, 1894 – June 22, 1955), aka Laughing Gas, was a professional American football player who played in the National Football League (NFL) during the 1922 season for the Oorang Indians.
+Reginald Edward Attache (February 5, 1894 – June 22, 1955), Laughing Gas, was a professional American football player who played in the National Football League (NFL) during the 1922 season for the Oorang Indians.
 The Indians were a team based in LaRue, Ohio, composed only of Native Americans and coached by Jim Thorpe.

 Attache was a Mission Indian who grew up on the Pechanga Indian Reservation in Temecula, California.
 He attended Sherman Indian High School in Riverside, California, and played college football there.